nektra/Deviare-InProc/Readme.md

 # C RUN-TIME LESS

-Although the library functionallity remains the same, the code was modified to make it independant from Visual Studio's CRT libraries.
+Although the library functionallity remains the same, the code was modified to make it independent from Visual Studio's CRT libraries.

 Deviare In-Proc base library only depends on *NTDLL.DLL*, no *kernel32.dll* nor another library is used.